SixArm/rust-quick-guide/doc/topics/what-is-a-rust-fibonacci-program/index.md

 144
 ```

 The "Fibonacci" program is frequently seen in programming for benchmarking, because the calculations and the recursions grow very quickly, and also because there are a variety of ways to optimize the program to run faster, to work without recursions, and to use less memory.
-For more about this, see the Rust Guideposts page "Memoize a function with cached".
+For more about this, see the Rust Quick Guide page "Memoize a function with cached".